 Carlyle, Louis Bacon to buy majority of Traxys Group

-Louis Bacon is the founder and principal investment manager of New York-headquartered Moore Capital Management which invests in global financial markets and private equity markets.
+Louis Bacon is the founder and principal investment manager of New York-headquartered Moore Capital, a private investment management firm that invests in the global financial markets and private equity markets.

-Morgan Stanley (MS.N) was the financial adviser to Traxys for the deal which is expected to close in the third quarter subject to regulatory approvals.
+Morgan Stanley was the financial adviser to Traxys for the deal.

 - Hong Kong protesters march after fruitless talks with government

 - Special Report: Traffickers use abductions, prison ships to feed Asian slave trade

 - NOAA employee charged with stealing U.S. dam information

 - Sweden gets two new sightings, as hunt for undersea intruder goes on

 - U.S. to funnel travelers from Ebola-hit region through five airports